-Policy History:
+Policy History: Adopted on:2.28.2012Revised on:2.13.2018,Reviewed on:2.13.2018,

-Adopted on: 2/28/2012

-Revised on: 2/13/2018, 10.11.2022, 10.10.2023

 Human Sexuality Instruction

 The District recognizes the right of a parent or guardian to withdraw a child from instruction or an organized school function regarding human sexuality instruction.
 Such withdrawals will be classified as an excused absence.